When To Start Puppy Training.

 Puppies must be brought up understanding that certain behaviours are good, rather than being punished for doing the ‘wrong’ thing.

-In a pup’s mind, some behaviours, which we may regard as being bad, are just normal canine behaviours.
-Chewing and biting for instance is how a pup learns about his environment.
+In a pup’s mind some behaviours which we may regard as being bad, are just normal canine behaviours.
+Chewing and biting, for instance, is how puppies learn about their environment.

 Here are four things you can teach your new pup straight away:

 This is an obvious one, but can begin as soon as you get your puppy home – as long as you can decide on a name!
-Keep using your pup’s name and whenever he looks or turns towards you, reward him lavishly.
-He will quickly understand that his name means you want his attention.
+Keep using your pup’s name and whenever they look, or turn towards you, reward them lavishly.
+The young puppy will quickly understand their name means you want their attention.

 As we have pointed out, puppies explore the world around them using their mouths.
-Unfortunately, this can mean their very sharp teeth can hurt human skin.
+Unfortunately, this can mean at times, their sharp little teeth can hurt human skin.
 Should this happen, let out a loud yelp and remove your hand, (or foot) away from the puppy.
-Offer the puppy something he IS allowed to chew.
-If he fails to calm down, separate yourself from the pup for a minute or two, and see if this encourages him to settle.
+Offer the puppy something they ARE allowed to chew.
+If they don’t calm down, separate yourself from the pup for a minute or two, and see if this encourages them to settle.

 Puppies can learn quite complex things even at a young age, so there is every reason to start puppy training as soon as possible.
 To being with, however, keep it simple.
 Focus on things like ‘sit’ and ‘down’.
 Use food, or toys, to lure your pup into position.
-Praise as soon as his bottom hits the floor.
-You can also begin to teach recall, (using his name).
-Have plenty of toys and treats at the ready, to encourage him to come to you.
+Praise as soon as their bottom hits the floor.
+You can also begin to teach recall, (using their name).
+Have plenty of toys and treats at the ready, to encourage the puppy to come to you.
+Treat these training exercises as games and make it loads of fun – the puppy will soon catch on.